croz-ltd/tiller/CONTRIBUTING.md

 ## Commit Messages

-Start with the issue number and write in present tense. <br>
+Start with the issue number and write in imperative. <br>
 Example: #9 Fix Autocomplete error message

 ### Creating pull request